k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: portal to quest would sometimes not spawn if entry portal spawned on Aphrodite's Garden or the Desolate Forest levels
 - Fix: prevent boomerang going out of map
+- Fix: impossible "portal on top of portal??" when loading Gehennom level with the portal to Vecna's domain